helix-foundation/currency/contracts/currency/README.md

 ### ECO
  - Inherits: `InflationCheckpoints`

 The `ECO` contract manages the function of our primary token, ECO.
-Its constructor sets the `name` and `symbol` values for `ERC20` to "Eco" and "ECO" respectively.
+Its constructor sets the `name` and `symbol` values for `ERC20` both to "ECO".
 On creation it mints an initial supply to a distributor contract, both set in the constructor.
 See [TokenInit](./README.md#tokeninit) for more details on the distribution.
 The rest of the functionality is permissioning `mint` and `burn` as well as recieving the inflation multiplier each generation.

 #### Events